In-School and Virtual Programs for Youth with Disabilities

 Access Living offers three programs in schools for students with disabilities:

 - YIELD the Power Workshops teach students with disabilities self-advocacy and leadership skills.

-- Fast Track: Fast Track teaches high school freshman and sophomores with disabilities actionable ways to take control of their futures, whether they see themselves entering the workforce or going to college.
+- Fast Track: Fast Track teaches high school students with disabilities actionable ways to take control of their futures, whether they see themselves entering the workforce or going to college.

 If you would like representatives from our youth programs to attend an outreach event in your community, or you’d like to have one of our programs offered at your school, please contact a member of our youth team.